Skeleton Canyon

 Rating: 4.0/5 ⭐

-Perfect for: Fans of the Joanna Brady series, readers who appreciate mysteries involving border-area crime, anyone interested in stories that confront racism and family secrets.
+Perfect for: Fans of the Joanna Brady series, readers who appreciate mysteries involving border-area crime and racial dynamics, anyone who enjoys series fiction that rewards long-term investment through recurring characters.

 You Might Also Like